Compliance Watch:

 Sexual Harassment: Wyoming Highway Patrol Settles Sex Discrimination Lawsuit with Employee

-In December 2021, Wyoming Highway Patrol and Sandeson, one of its patrol officers, reached a settlement in the case: Sanderson v.
+In December 2021, Wyoming Highway Patrol and Sanderson, one of its patrol officers, reached a settlement in the case: Sanderson v.
 Wyoming Highway Patrol.

 Lessons learned from the case:

-• The case is a reminder to employers to establish strict and comprehensive anti-harassment policies and consider providing regular training to employees on the activities that constitute sexual harassment and their consequences.
+• The case reminds employers to establish strict and comprehensive anti-harassment policies and consider providing regular training to employees on the activities that constitute sexual harassment and their consequences.

 • The case highlights the importance of establishing merit-based career advancement policies to avoid advancing the connotations that some levels of employment are reserved for male or female employees.